renesas-rz/rzv_ai_sdk/face_authentication/readme.md

 # Face Recognition Application

 ## Application: Overview
-The face recognition application is a cutting-edge software that can identify individuals sitting in front of a camera by comparing their faces to a database of pre-existing images.
-Using advanced computer vision algorithms and facenet model, the software can accurately detect and recognize faces in real-time.
+The face authentication application is a cutting-edge software that can validate individuals sitting in front of a camera and the face given in the doucumnet ID (either office, passport, etc.) .
+Using advanced computer vision algorithms and facenet model, the software can accurately detect and validate faces in real-time.

 The application is designed to be user-friendly and can be used in a wide range of settings, including airports, public buildings, workplaces, law enforcement, and retail environments.
-With a simple and intuitive interface, users can easily add new images to the database and configure the software to recognize specific individuals.
+With a simple and intuitive interface, users can easily validate new images with the document image IDs.

+This kind of application makes it easier to automate the authentication process, thus minimizing the redundant human intervention.

 [Demo Video](https://renesasgroup.sharepoint.com/:v:/r/sites/QuestGlobalxRenesasRZAIAppDev/Shared%20Documents/General/Delivarables_Storage/face_recognition/face_recognition.mp4?csf=1&web=1&e=lE2urj)